mariscallzn/kesi-android/ai/robolectric-testing-guidelines.md

 - androidx.compose.ui.test.junit4.createComposeRule
 - Google's truth library for assertions

+Always use backsticks (``) to name the tests using the template: "when", "then"

 If you detect that `coil3.*` libraries are used, make sure to use `coil3.test.FakeImageLoaderEngine` to build an instance as follow:
 ```kotlin
 fakeImageLoaderEngine = FakeImageLoaderEngine.Builder()